kyngs/LibreLogin/README.md

 # LibreLogin

-Formerly LibrePremium is an open-source, multiplatform, and highly customizable authentication plugin with outstanding features and API.
+(formerly LibrePremium) is an open-source, multiplatform, and highly customizable authentication plugin with outstanding features and API.

 # Quick information